-Power of Attorney and Insurance Claims: Protecting an Incapacitated Policyholder's Rights
+Power of Attorney and Conservatorship in Insurance Claims: Managing the Claim of an Incapacitated Policyholder

-When a policyholder becomes incapacitated, a Power of Attorney may be the only way to file a claim, negotiate with adjusters, sign a proof of loss, or invoke appraisal.
-Learn how durable POA works in insurance claims, how insurers resist it, and what families should do before incapacity strikes.
+When a policyholder becomes incapacitated, someone else must take over the claim — either through a previously executed Power of Attorney or, if no POA exists, through a court-supervised conservatorship.
+The full guide to both paths: how durable POA works in insurance claims, what conservatorship requires under California Probate Code, how insurers resist each, and what families should do before incapacity strikes.

 When a homeowner suffers a stroke, develops advanced dementia, or is otherwise rendered incapable of managing their own affairs, someone must step in to handle the insurance claim on the damaged property.
 The policyholder cannot call the insurer, cannot meet with the adjuster, cannot sign a proof of loss, cannot sit for an examination under oath, and cannot invoke the appraisal process.
 The claim does not wait for the policyholder to recover.
 Water damage spreads.
 Mold grows.
 Deadlines run.
 The insurer’s adjuster shows up, looks around, writes a lowball estimate, and moves on — while the family scrambles to figure out who has authority to do anything about it.